 For example, Helion is contemplating the use of FLiBe – the molten salt that’s part of MSR designs – as a coolant and an electrical insulator.
 It’s also examining the abilities of different metals to withstand ferocious neutron bombardment – just the sort of thing that many fission researchers are also investigating as they try to move away from conventional fission reactors and to higher temperatures and other alternatives.

-Before I dive in to Helion, and in case anyone needs a refresher: Fusion joins atoms together rather than splits them apart as fission does.
-Many experts regard its as the Holy Grail of energy sources, noting among reasons that fusion does not leave long-lived high-level waste; that it requires comparatively little fuel and its fuel is to a large extent easy to obtain and plentiful; and that it cannot meltdown (even if it does require temperatures of over 100 million degrees C) and leak harmful radioactivity.
+Before I dive into Helion, and in case anyone needs a refresher, Fusion joins atoms together rather than splits them apart as fission does.
+Many experts regard it as the Holy Grail of energy sources, noting among reasons that fusion does not leave long-lived high-level waste; that it requires comparatively little fuel and its fuel is to a large extent easy to obtain and plentiful; and that it cannot meltdown (even if it does require temperatures of over 100 million degrees C) and leak harmful radioactivity.
 (It also creates helium, a substance with many uses but one that is in increasingly short supply).

 “Fusion has the potential to provide nearly limitless, clean energy for both baseload and on-demand power,” notes David Kirtley, Helion’s interim CEO, who I spoke with via Skype recently.
 “Fusion fuels are inexpensive, sustainable and can be supplied with minimal environmental footprint.